alexKleider/blood-pressure-record/README.txt

 year was made into a group header instead of appearing on each line.

 A typical source file is provided: bp.source

+Python 3.6 syntax is used: specifically some static typing is included.
+If these are removed, the script will probably run using earlier versions of Python, including 2.7.